 6th Grade Science Syllabusemail: firstname.lastname@example.orgVoice mail: 623-445-8063

-This course is designed to introduce students to concepts in the areas of Weather and Water as well as Diversity of Life.
+Arizona adopted new science standards that will be implanted this school year.
+The sixth grade standards are designed to introduce students to concepts in the areas of matter, energy, astronomy (force, ratio, proportions, scale), astronomy (Earth/Moon/Sun system), ecosystems and human impacts on ecosystems.
 This course encourages the interaction between content and thinking processes.
 Students will use the thinking process with science content to plan and conduct experiments based on observations.
 They will evaluate their findings and draw conclusions to explain their results.
 To create a stimulating learning environment, students will work as a whole class, in small groups, cooperative groups, and individually.
 Students will also participate in hands-on activities to develop their inquiry skills.

 Lab work includes completed lab reports and participation during the lab.
 Lab work will be completed during class.
-If a student doesn’t complete the lab report in class, they will need to finish if for homework and turn it in the next day.
+If a student doesn’t complete the lab report in class, they will need to finish it for homework and turn it in the next day.
 If a student misses a lab, they can see me about making it up or completing an alternative assignment.
 Safety is very important during a lab.
 Students are expected to obey all rules at all times.
-Failure to do so can result in no credit for the lab, removal from the class during lab, and/or an office referral.
+Failure to do so can result in no credit for the lab, removal from the class, and/or an office referral.

-Students should have a spiral notebook for science notes and a folder to keep any and all handouts.
-Students’ science folders will be kept current all year.
-It will contain class notes, completed tests, quizzes, class work, as well as any other items I announce to be kept in the science folder.
-The science folder should be cleaned out at the beginning of each new quarter.
+Students should have a separate spiral notebook for science notes and a separate folder to keep any and all handouts.
+Students’ folders will be kept current all year.
+It will contain class notes, completed tests, quizzes, labs, class work and any other items I announce to be kept in the science.
+The folder should be cleaned out at the beginning of each new unit of study.
 DO NOT throw away any science papers at home.

 Absences and Make-Up Work